olliecrow/ext_llm_youtube_transcripts/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" button
-5. Select the `youtube-transcript-copier` folder
+5. Select the repo folder
 6. Pin the extension to your toolbar for easy access

 ## How to Use